Vegetarian on a Budget – 15 Ways to Save You Some Serious Cash

 Shopping on a Budget

 1. Buy groceries at cheaper supermarkets.
 Simple advice, I know.
 But if you haven’t yet, make sure to give Aldi, Wegmans or Trader Joe’s a chance.
-See this list from consumer reports and this cool comparison by popsugar for the cheapest supermarkets in the US.
+See this list from consumer reports and this cheatsheet for the cheapest supermarkets in the US.

 2. Buy in bulk online.
 This one is recommendable to everybody who knows to plan ahead a little.
 You always need long lasting staples like chickpeas, black beans, rolled oats, soy milk, nuts and so on, right?
 These are perfect to buy online since Amazon and Co. mostly just ship foods in larger quantities.
 Many prices are already better than in the grocery stores and you have the convenience of getting the stuff delivered to your home.
 How about 6 cans of my favourite black beans for example?

 3. Shop with coupons or pay attention to sales.
 Yes, sometimes it can be annoying to keep track of all those coupons.
 Still some of them are really worth trying.
 Check your local newspaper for coupons/sales or have a look online.
-Going to Whole Foods?
-Check out their coupon/sales section first.
 There are also websites that collect all sorts of coupons for you: try Grocery Coupon Network, coupons.com or Living Rich with Coupons.

 4. Go to the Asian Store.
 We vegetarians often need things like coconut milk, good quality tofu, and tasty spices.
 A well stocked Asian Store has all this usually for prices far better than Western supermarkets.
 I was shocked when I found out how much cheaper the Asia Store around the corner sells spices in comparison to my “regular supermarket”.

 5. Don’t buy everything organic.
 I know, even though the budget is tight you want the best for you and your family, but some produce is absolutely fine when not bought organic.
-Have a look at the list of the dirty dozen and clean 15 here.
 Less organic produce = less painful for your wallet.